jellyfin/jellyfin.org/docs/general/installation/linux.md

 Both packages, server and web, can also be built from source at the tip of the master branch using [`jellyfin-git`](https://aur.archlinux.org/packages/jellyfin-git/).
 The AUR also offers each separately at [`jellyfin-server-git`](https://aur.archlinux.org/packages/jellyfin-server-git/) and [`jellyfin-web-git`](https://aur.archlinux.org/packages/jellyfin-web-git/).

-### Fedora

-Fedora builds in RPM package format are available [in the main download repository](https://repo.jellyfin.org/?path=/server/).
-We do not yet have an official Fedora repository, but one is planned for the future.
-However [`rpmfusion`](https://rpmfusion.org/) provides both `jellyfin-server` and `jellyfin-web` for Fedora version `38` and above.
+### Fedora, CentOS and other RPM distributions

+Builds in RPM package format are provided by RPM Fusion.
+Official packages are no longer provided starting with 10.9.

 #### RPM Fusion